kosma-hyzoe/nvim-sane/README.md

 ## Installation

 1. make sure `vim-gtk3` and `xclip` is installed.
-2. run `install.sh`.
+2. run `install.sh` to install Neovim itself.
-3. open `lua/pluings.lua` with Neovim.
+3. open `lua/plugins.lua` with Neovim.
 Ignore the errors and warnings, run `:so` and then `:PackerSync`.